Webinar: Riparian and Wetland Restoration in the Slocan Valley

 Webinar: Healthy Communities, Economies and Ecosystems – Advancing collaborative freshwater solutions in BC

 Coree Tull and Megan Peloso from the Canadian Freshwater Alliance discussed creative and equitable solutions that address our most complex water challenges, sustainable ways to fund this work, and opportunities to advance a local conversation on water governance in your community.

-If your group is interested in working with the Our Water BC campaign, please fill out their survey.
-Megan and Coree may be able to help you with improving your groups’ communication and outcomes!
+If your group is interested in working with the Our Water BC campaign, join the freshwater movement here.
+The Freshwater Alliance may be able to help you improve your groups’ communications and outcomes!

 Megan Peloso is the BC Communications Lead for the Freshwater Alliance and brings a passion for creative and compelling communications with a successful track record of improving public awareness and facilitating robust discussion in local watersheds across B.C.

-Graham Watt Roly Russell, and Jessica Mace presented on the process of developing the Kettle River Watershed Management Plan, including stakeholder engagement and involvement.
 The Kettle River Watershed Management Plan was adopted by the Regional District of Kootenay Boundary, and now serves as a guiding document for the Kettle River Authority.
-The webinar will offer lessons to all of us seeking open, predictable and equitable ways to link upstream to downstream.
+This webinar presented the development of the Kettle River Watershed Management Plan, including stakeholder engagement, and provides lessons to all seeking open, predictable and equitable ways to link upstream to downstream.

 Graham Watt is a land use, watershed and environmental planner with extensive municipal and not-for-profit experience.
 He has developed and implemented projects involving land use and watershed analysis, stakeholder engagement, and developing watershed plans.
 He is currently Senior Planner, City of Grand Forks, and previously served as the Project Coordinator for the Kettle River Watershed Management Plan, Regional District of Kootenay Boundary, and Basin Planner for the.
 North Saskatchewan Watershed Alliance.